se-edu/se-book/oop/associations/aggregation/outcomes.md

-* <span id="outcome-associations-aggregation-one">:trophy: Can explain the meaning of aggregations :three:</span>
+:trophy: Can explain the meaning of aggregations :three: